Critical Berezinskii-Kosterlitz-Thouless dynamics in the archetypal two-dimensional spin system Ba$_2$CuSi$_2$O$_6$Cl$_2$: NMR relaxation rate

-The $T_1^{-1}$ rate was measured by the saturation-recovery method, and the time ($t$) recovery of the nuclear magnetization $M(t)$ after a saturation pulse was fitted by an exponential function $\propto$\,$\exp(-t/T_1)$ for the $^{29}$Si $I = 1/2$ nuclei and by the three-exponential function $\propto$\,$[0.1\exp(-t/T_1)+0.5\exp(-3t/T_1)+0.4\exp(-6t/T_1)]$ for the satellite line of the $^{63}$Cu $I = 3/2$ nuclei and relaxation of magnetic origin.
-The agreement of the measured $M(t)$ curves and the theoretically expected fits confirms that the sample is homogeneous, without any noticeable distribution of the local $T_1^{-1}$ values.
+The $T_1^{-1}$ rate was measured by the saturation-recovery method, and the time ($t$) recovery of the nuclear magnetization $M(t)$ after a saturation pulse was fitted by an exponential function $\propto$\,$\exp(-t/T_1)$ for the $^{29}$Si $I = 1/2$ nuclei and by the three-exponential function $\propto$\,$[0.1\exp(-t/T_1)+0.5\exp(-3t/T_1)+0.4\exp(-6t/T_1)]$ for the satellite line of the $^{63}$Cu $I = 3/2$ nuclei and relaxation of magnetic origin. {In Fig.~\ref{Fig_CriticalPeaks}(a) we also show $^{35}T_1^{-1}$ data recorded on the highest intensity central line of the spin-3/2 $^{35}$Cl nuclei and fitted by the corresponding two-exponential function $\propto$\,$[0.1\exp(-t/T_1)+0.9\exp(-6t/T_1)]$.} The agreement of the measured $M(t)$ curves and the theoretically expected fits confirms that the sample is homogeneous, without any noticeable distribution of the local $T_1^{-1}$ values.
 This is indeed the case for nearly all our data, the exception being the regimes where inhomogeneous $T_1^{-1}$ distributions could be expected.
 One example is the very low-$T$ end ($T \leq 1.0$~K) of the $^{29}T_1^{-1}$ taken at the upper critical field $H_{c2}$ (Fig.~\ref{Fig_T1vsT}), as these data points are taken very close to the phase transition line and strongly capture any distribution of the local $H_{c2}$ values over the sample.
-Another case is the gapped regime, where the low-frequency line of the $^{29}Si$ spectra taken at 12.5~T and below 6~K is not properly resolved (inset in Fig.~\ref{Fig_GapedCriticalT1}), so that the measurement captures a mixture of different contributions.
+Another case is the gapped regime, where the low-frequency line of the $^{29}$Si spectra taken at 12.5~T and below 6~K is not properly resolved (inset in Fig.~\ref{Fig_GapedCriticalT1}), so the measurement captures a mixture of different contributions.
 In these cases the exponential functions in the fits are replaced by the stretched exponential $\exp[-(t/T_1)^{\beta}]$, where the stretching exponent $\beta$ provides a measure of the distribution of the local $T_1^{-1}$ values over the sample \cite{Johnston2006,Mitrovic2008}.
 In the above mentioned cases, the $\beta$ values at the low-$T$ end decrease down to 0.7, corresponding to moderately inhomogeneous $T_1^{-1}$ values, where the fitted (``average'') $T_1^{-1}$ value is rather insensitive to the presence of the distribution.